doragasu/mw-api/README.md

 ### Performing an HTTP/HTTPS request

 `megawifi` module allows performing HTTP and HTTPS requests in a simple way.
-HTTP and HTTPS use the same API, the only difference is that setting an when using HTTPS, you can set an SSL certificate for the server identity to be verified.
+HTTP and HTTPS use the same API, the only difference is that when using HTTPS, you can set an SSL certificate for the server identity to be verified.
 You can skip this step when using plain HTTP.
 Performing an HTTPS request requires the following steps.
 Some of them are optional and depend on the use case.

 1. (**Optional**) Set the SSL certificate.
 You can skip this step when using HTTP, or if you do not need to verify the server identity.
 You can retrieve the x509 hash of the currently stored certificate by calling `mw_http_cert_query()`.
 To set a different certificate, call `mw_http_cert_set()`.
 Once set, the certificate is stored on the non volatile memory, and will remain until replaced with a new one.
 Only one certificate can be stored at a time.
 Note you should not use this function unless required, because as it writes to Flash memory, it can wear the storage if used too often.
 2. Set the URL (e.g. https://www.example.com).
 Use `mw_http_url_set()` for this purpose.
 3. Set the HTTP method.
 Most commonly used ones are `MW_HTTP_METHOD_GET` and `MW_HTTP_METHOD_POST`.
 Use `mw_http_method_set()` to set it.
 4. (**Optional**) add HTTP headers to the request.
 Many aspects of the requests can be controlled via headers.
-E.g. you can define the formatting of the data you are posting by adding the header "Content-type" with the mime type "text/html", "application/json", etc.
+E.g. you can define the formatting of the data you are posting by adding the header "Content-type" with the mime type "text/html", "application/json", etc., or you can add access credentials using HTTP basic authentication, bearer authentication, etc.
 5. Open the connection.
 In this step, the HTTP or HTTPS connection is opened, and the request (including any headers added) is sent to the server.
 If the request contains a data payload, in this step the payload length is specified.
 The function `mw_http_open()` does this.
 6. (**Optional**) send the request data payload (if any).
 This must be performed only if a payload length (greater than 0) was specified in the previous step.
 This is done the same way as sending data through sockets, with the `mw_send()` or `mw_send_sync()` functions, using the HTTP reserved channel (`MW_CH_HTTP`).
 7. Finish the transaction.
 Call `mw_http_finish()` for the HTTP client to obtain the response to the request, along with its associated headers.
 If a response includes a data payload, its length is obtained in this step.
 8. (**Optional**) if the previous step returned a reply payload length greater than 0, it must be received in this step by calling `mw_recv()` or `mw_recv_sync()` using the HTTP reserved channel (`MW_CH_HTTP`).

-By looking to this list of steps, it might look complicated to perform an HTTP request, but the steps are relatively simple, and can be easily added to some functions.
-E.g., this code allows performing arbritrary GET (without payload) and POST (with JSON payload) requests:
+By looking to this list of steps, it might seem complicated to perform an HTTP request, but the steps are relatively simple, and can be easily added to some higher level functions.
+E.g., this code allows performing arbritrary `GET` (without payload) and `POST` (with `JSON` payload) requests:

 ```C
 // Performs initial steps of an HTTP request